Picture of The Automotive Tester Team

 What is the “Bleeding” Effect?
 (Iron Removers)

 Some of the most effective modern cleaners are “iron removers.”
 Brake dust is primarily composed of tiny, hot iron particles from your brake pads and rotors.
-These cleaners contain a chemical that reacts with these iron deposits, dissolving them while turning a deep red or purple color.
-This “bleeding” effect is not only satisfying to watch, but it’s a sign the product is actively working to eliminate the core component of brake dust.
+These cleaners contain a chemical that reacts with these iron deposits, dissolving them and turning a deep red or purple color.
+This “bleeding” effect is not only satisfying to watch, but it’s a clear sign the product is actively working to eliminate the core component of brake dust.

 Don’t Forget the Tools: Why You Need a Good Brush